viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Terraform State File ##

 `Terraform state file` When you run the `terraform apply` command it will create the `terraform.tfstate` file with the resources are provided in the terraform configuration.
+State file is a requirement for terraform function.

+1. When using local state, the state file is stored in plain-text
+2. Terraform Cloud always encrypts state at rest
+3. The Terraform state can contain sensitive data, therefore the state file should be protected from unauthorized access.
+4. Storing state remotely can provide better security.

 ## Desired State ##